patrickgrady/jekyll-gulp-bsync/README.md

 # jekyll-gulp-sass-starter
 A project starter kit for a Jekyll site using Gulp, Node-Sass, and BrowserSync.

-Streamline your workflow!
-Super-fast Sass processing, Sass in the web inspector, minified + autoprefixed CSS output, and live auto-updating everything to multiple devices — all from a single terminal command!
+Streamline your workflow — super-fast Sass processing, Sass in the web inspector, minified + autoprefixed CSS output, and live auto-updating everything to multiple devices — all from a single terminal command!

 ##To Get Started
 First install [Node JS](https://nodejs.org/) and [NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
 Homebrew makes this very easy, just type the following commands and you'll be good to go.